Digital Twin-Empowered Task Assignment in Aerial MEC Network: A Resource Coalition Cooperation Approach with Generative Model: Introduction

 \item{We present a resource coalition cooperation approach that is based on a transferable utility (TU) coalition game.
 The approach uses an iterative solution to optimize the utilization of resources in the UAV coalition.
 Furthermore, the GM can generate a preliminary coalition structure, which can be directly applied to the coalition game to reduce iterations and further reduce energy consumption.} \end{itemize}

 The rest of the section-wise paper outline is detailed as follows.
 Section \ref{sec:2} presents a brief synopsis of recent literature in this area.
-Section \ref{sec:3} introduces the system model.
-The question statement of the TU coalition is presented in Section \ref{sec:4}.
-A novel TU coalition game algorithm is given in Section \ref{sec:5}.
-The simulation results are discussed in Section \ref{sec:6} and conclude this paper in Section \ref{sec:7}.
+Section \ref{sec:3} introduces the system architecture and model.
+The question statement is presented in Section \ref{sec:4}.
+A novel resource coalition cooperation approach is given in Section \ref{sec:5}.
+Section \ref{sec:6} analyzes the performance of the proposed approach.
+The simulation results are discussed in Section \ref{sec:7} and conclude this paper in Section \ref{sec:8}.